First of all, what are Package Licenses and Engine Metrics?

 Alongside named user licences, package licences also make up part of your contract.
 Package licences allow you to use the software functionality you bought where the price you pay is based on a metric.
 Metrics are typically offered on a tiered pricing model meaning the more you buy the cheaper each unit of entitlement is.

-For example if you bought SAP Invoice Management, the metric could be invoices, sold in blocks of 1,000 units.
+For example, if you bought SAP Invoice Management, the metric could be invoiced, sold in blocks of 1,000 units.
 If you bought 500 blocks of entitlement, you have the right to process 500,000 invoices per year.
 If the price per invoice was 0.25, and each 1000 unit block 250, the business would need to pay 125,000 for the software.
 Their entitlement to use the software would therafter be limited to operating within the 500,000 invoices worth of entitlement purchased.
 If they significantly under-used against this metric they would be holding surplus entitlement, either excess surplus or manageable surplus which may be adequate to cover future operating growth.
 Processing any more than 500,000 invoices per year would be over-use, or unlicensed use, of the SAP Invoice Management engine, and would require the purchase of additional entitlement.

 The catch is that if SAP detect non-compliant usage they will charge the full list price so you may lose anywhere from 30-70% discount and instead of paying 0.25 per invoice the price will be 0.50.
 Suddenly an additional 100,000 invoices worth of entitlement ends up costing you 50,000 instead of 25,000 a.k.a double the price.
 If they detect you have been operating non-copmliantly for any period of time they could also add back-dated maintenance to refelct the maintenance you should have been paying given that previous maintenance actually paid would have been calculated against a lower SAV (SAP Application Value).